Skip to main content

 info

 Unfortunately, the webservice on opensky-network.org responds with a 404 error code when no data is available, rather than a 200 and an empty response.
 Therefore, SDLB gets a 404 and will fail the execution.
-The exception could be catched inside CustomWebserviceDataObject, but what if we have a real 404 error?!
+The exception could be caught inside CustomWebserviceDataObject, but what if we have a real 404 error?!

 Congratulation, you just completed implementing a nice incremental loading mechanism!
+At the end, your departures.conf file should look something like this